BlazeFlash/Competitive-Programming/README.md

 # Competitive-Programming

-This is a testing of my new repositories, I will submit questions here along with solutions.
+This is a testing of my new repositories, I will submit solutions to some interesting problems.
-You can try them out first and if you are not able to do them you can always come for help.
+You can help by optimizing the code if you can.
 Mostly brute force approach will be done.